balxor/dev-null/quant-backtesting-approach.md

 ---

-## 1. Framing: What "Reverse Engineering" Actually Means Here
+## 1. What "Reverse Engineering" Actually Means Here

 "Reverse engineering" here does not mean **predicting prices perfectly** - that's not possible.
 What it does mean: